academe/omnipay-authorizenetapi/README.md

 ```

 The Hosted Payment Page will host the payment form on the gateway.
-The form can be presented to the user as a full page or in an iframe.
+The form can be presented to the user as a full page redirect or in an iframe.

 The Hosted Payment Page is a different gateway: